[General curriculum vitae]

 the big masses and oratorios, and in various choirs in

 Oxford.
-Since then I have generally sung bass,
+Since then I have generally sung bass or tenor.

 1988-1990 I sung with the University of Strathclyde Chamber Choir,